Lucasmogsan/dtu-02476_mlops/reports/README.md

 >
 > Answer:

-TODO: Yu Fan
-The total code coverage of the source code is X%.
-If instead it was closer to 100%, it cannot be trusted to be error free as other forms of tests like integration tests are required.
+The total code coverage of the source code is 48%.
+Which includes tests for the data, model, and training.
+This 48% coverage means that nearly half of our codebase is covered by tests, which is a significant portion, however, we are far from 100% coverage.

 ### Question 9